newcoderua/Walking-Dad/README.md

-## Walking Dad is educational web app for young coders inspired by [CodeMonkey](https://www.playcodemonkey.com/)
+atom ## Walking Dad is educational web app for young coders inspired by [CodeMonkey](https://www.playcodemonkey.com/)

 Walking dad is fun a online game that teaches you how to code.
 Couple first challenges you will get hints but then you will have to think how to solve the problems.
 It is a one-player game.